 - Coarse Gravel / Sand Mix – Have enough to top up the hole so it’s only an inch deep.
 Never use pea or round gravel as it rolls and shifts and will crack the repair.

-- Asphalt / Concrete Saw (or Hammer and Chisel) – To square the edges and remove damaged pavement before you begin pothole patching.
-Be smart and have a spare blade for the saw.
+- Asphalt / Concrete Saw (or Hammer and Chisel) – Square the edges and remove damaged pavement before you begin patching potholes.
+Consider having a spare blade for the saw.

-- Cold Asphalt Patch – One 50 lb bag will fill a pothole that’s 4 square feet and 1 inch thick.
+- Cold Asphalt Patch – One 50-pound bag will fill a pothole that’s four square feet and one-inch thick.

-- Vibrating Plate or lawn roller or plywood - for tamping
+- Vibrating Plate (or Lawn Roller or Plywood) – for tamping

 - Asphalt Sealcoat